-Estate planning, or inheritance tax planning, is a way to make sure that your estate passes on after your death in the most tax-efficient way possible.
+Estate planning, or IHT planning, is a way to make sure that your estate passes on after your death in the most tax-efficient way possible.

 Planning also allows you to consider who you want your beneficiaries to be and when you may want them to receive financial help.